Skip to content

 Packaging Snowpack could be done for several reasons, the main being:

 Both cases are covered by this documentation, the first one being the simplest one (no need to perform in depth checks of the release).
-Please note that Linux releases are now prepared with a Gitlab pipeline while Windows and MacOS releases still need to be prepared on the side, uploaded as packages and manually added to releases.

 Preparing the assets